nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 |v2.0|normal user| be able to view my data saved on the disk easily| can do modify the data without launching the app|
 |v2.0|long time user| see all the subjects, topics, and number of flashcards I have added| know what I have added|

-## 5. Non-Functional Requirements <a name = "nfr"> </a>
+## 6. Non-Functional Requirements <a name = "nfr"> </a>

 The application satisfies the following requirements:
  * Portability: Users can transfer their data from the application since all the data is stored in a txt file.
  * Modifiability: Since the code is broken down into different packages and classes, developers would be able to modify the application with ease.
  * Simplicity: The application comes with a detailed user guide along with the help commands.
-Hence, users can always refer to these to understand on how to use the application.
+Hence, users can always refer to these to understand how to use the application.
  * Compatibility: The application runs on various operating systems: Windows, Linux etc
  * Testability: The application is built using Gradle, a tool that offers various testing capabilities.
 Furthermore, developers could also modify the input.txt file to provide a set of inputs and test if the application returns the expected output.

-## 6. Glossary <a name = "glossary"> </a>
+## 7. Glossary <a name = "glossary"> </a>

-* *Revised* - The main class which initiates the whole application.
+* `Revised` - The main class which initiates the whole application.
-* *ui* - Package which contains the Ui class, in charge of user interactions.
+* `ui` - Package which contains the Ui class, in charge of user interactions.
-* *task* - Package which contains the task classes.
+* `task` - Package which contains the task classes.
-* *Task* - An abstract class which Todo,Deadline and Even classes inherit from.
+* `Task` - An abstract class which Todo, Deadline and Event classes inherit from.
-* *Deadline* - A class which refers to a task with a deadline.
+* `Deadline` - A class which refers to a task with a deadline.
 Inherits from the Task class.
-* *Event* - A class which refers to an event.
+* `Event` - A class which refers to an event.
 Inherits from the Task class.
-* *TaskList* - A class which initialises an ArrayList of tasks.
+* `TaskList` - A class which initialises an ArrayList of tasks.
-* *Storage* - A package which holds the Storage class, which is in charge of storing and loading data into the application.
+* `Storage` - A package which holds the Storage class, which is in charge of storing and loading data into the application.
-* *parser* - A package which parses the user commands and initialises the necessary topics,subjects or tasks.
+* `parser` - A package which parses the user commands and initialises the necessary topics,subjects or tasks.
-* *FlashcardParser* - A class which reads the user commands to call the relevant Flashcard command.
+* `FlashcardParser` - A class which reads the user commands to call the relevant Flashcard command.
-* *SubjectParser* - A class which reads the user commands to call the relevant Subject command.
+* `SubjectParser` - A class which reads the user commands to call the relevant Subject command.
-* *TaskParser* - A class which reads the user commands to call the relevant task command.
+* `TaskParser` - A class which reads the user commands to call the relevant task command.
-* *TopicParser* - A class which reads the user commands to call the relevant topic command.
+* `TopicParser` - A class which reads the user commands to call the relevant topic command.
-* *card* - Package holds the necessary classes for the quiz, subject,topic and flashcard functionality.
+* `card` - Package holds the necessary classes for the quiz, subject,topic and flashcard functionality.
-* *quiz* - Package holds the classes for the quiz functionality.
+* `quiz` - Package holds the classes for the quiz functionality.
-* *Quiz* - An Abstract class that holds the result, list of flashcards and a list of incorrectAnswers for the SubjectQuiz class and the TopicQuiz class to inherit from.
+* `Quiz` - An Abstract class that holds the result, list of flashcards and a list of incorrectAnswers for the SubjectQuiz class and the TopicQuiz class to inherit from.
-* *SubjectQuiz* - Instantiated when the user calls for a quiz on a subject.
+* `SubjectQuiz` - Instantiated when the user calls for a quiz on a subject.
-* *TopicQuiz* - Instantiated when the user calls for a quiz on a topic.
+* `TopicQuiz` - Instantiated when the user calls for a quiz on a topic.
-* *Result* - A class which stores the marks from a quiz and a description which indicates the performance of the user for that quiz.
+* `Result` - A class which stores the marks from a quiz and a description which indicates the performance of the user for that quiz.
-* *ResultList* - A class which holds an ArrayList of results.
+* `ResultList` - A class which holds an ArrayList of results.
-* *Flashcard* - A class which instantiates the flashcard object.Contains the question and answer feature of the flashcard.
+* `Flashcard` - A class which instantiates the flashcard object.Contains the question and answer feature of the flashcard.
-* *Subject* - A class which instantiates the subject object.
+* `Subject` - A class which instantiates the subject object.
 Holds the title of the subject and lists of flashcards, results and topics.
-* *SubjectList* - A class which holds an ArrayList of Subjects.
+* `SubjectList` - A class which holds an ArrayList of Subjects.
-* *Topic* - A class which is instantiated when the user creates the topic.
+* `Topic` - A class which is instantiated when the user creates the topic.
 Holds the title of the topic, an arraylist of flashcards and an arraylist of results.
-* *TopicList* - A class which holds an ArrayList of Topics.
+* `TopicList` - A class which holds an ArrayList of Topics.

-## 7. Testing <a name = "manual"> </a>
+## 8. Testing <a name = "manual"> </a>

 This section describes how to carry out testing of the application.
 It focuses on testing the jar file and the source code.